Richard Osman: Presenting and Pointless

-Since 2009, Osman has co-presented the BBC One teatime quiz show Pointless with host Alexander Armstrong.
+From 2009 until 2022, Osman co-presented the BBC One teatime quiz show Pointless with host Alexander Armstrong.
 He created the show where he is jokingly known as Armstrong's "pointless friend".
 Having previously worked exclusively in behind-the-camera roles, Osman got the job as co-presenter/assistant when he pitched the idea for the show to a panel of BBC daytime heads, taking the role of the assistant in the demonstration.

 Osman guest hosted Have I Got News for You in October 2013.
-In 2014, Osman began presenting a new BBC Two quiz show called Two Tribes.
+In 2014, he began presenting a new BBC Two quiz show called Two Tribes.
 A second series began airing in February 2015.
-From October 2014, he guest-presented numerous episodes of The One Show.
+From October 2014, he guest-presented episodes of The One Show.
 Beginning in 2016, he was a team captain on the BBC Two comedy panel show Insert Name Here, hosted by Sue Perkins.
 A second series was commissioned to begin airing in January 2017.

 In February and December 2016, he presented Dragons' Den: Pitches to Riches, two special episodes which looked back over the past thirteen series of Dragons' Den on BBC Two.
 Since 2016, Osman has presented Child Genius on Channel 4.
 He appeared on the telethon Red Nose Day 2017 with The World Cup of Biscuits 2017.
 This involved polling with Twitter to find the best British biscuit.
 In April 2017 he appeared in the first episode of the third series of Murder in Successville.

-In 2017, Osman began hosting his show Richard Osman's House of Games.
+In 2017, he began hosting his show Richard Osman's House of Games.
 Each weekday, four panelists compete in general knowledge tests in a variety of entertaining games.
 Six series of the show have been made.
 In 2020, Osman created a spin-off show titled House of Games Night, which aired on BBC One on Friday nights.

 On 8 April 2022, Osman announced he would be leaving Pointless, after 1,300 episodes across 30 series.
-After his The Thursday Murder Club series received critical acclaim, he wished to spend more time as an author.
+After his Thursday Murder Club series received critical acclaim, he wished to spend more time as an author.
 He is, however, continuing to appear on the spin-off Pointless Celebrities.
 In a statement, he said, "Pointless has been a joy from start to finish, working alongside my friend Alexander Armstrong, backed by the most wonderful team, and for the best viewers in the world.
 I will miss everyone so much, but I'm thrilled I'll still be presenting the celebrity shows.
 I can't thank everyone enough for 12 amazing years."
-He will be replaced by a series of guest presenters throughout the year, with a permanent successor being chosen later in 2022.
+He was replaced by a rotating series of guest presenters.
 His co-host Armstrong said, "Daytime television's loss is international best-selling crime fiction's gain.
 I say that like it's a consolation - I'm going to miss the big man next to me Monday to Friday.
 But at least I still get him at weekends - and weekdays if you're watching on Challenge".